Generation Energy Council

 The Generation Energy Council presented its report to Natural Resources Minister Jim Carr on June 7 , 2018.
 The report is intended to inform the Government as it develops an energy policy and helps define Canada's energy future.

-On December 12, 2017, Canada’s Minister of Natural Resources, the Honourable Jim Carr, announced the creation of a 14-member Generation Energy Council to provide recommendations on how Canada can transition to a reliable, affordable, low-carbon economy in the future.
-The Council's work will be informed by the takeaways from October's ground-breaking, two-day Generation Energy Forum held in October, as well as public consultations.
-The Council will then prepare a report, which will inform the Government as it develops an energy policy and helps define Canada`s energy future.
+The 14-member Generation Energy Council was announced on December 12, 2017, with a mandate to advise on how Canada can transition to a reliable, affordable, low-carbon economy in the future.
+The Council's work will be informed by the takeaways from October's ground breaking, two-day Generation Energy Forum, as well as public consultations.

 This transition is a big deal.
 And it represents a real opportunity for Canadians – we know it can help us build a better country, avoid the impacts of climate change, and redefine Canada's role in a changing world.
 This report is a proposition for Canadians – an invitation to imagine Canada's energy future, and then to join together to build it.

 The Council has identified four pathways that collectively will lead to the affordable, sustainable energy future that YOU told us you want:

 Wasting less energy: It's rarely the most glamourous part of the energy business, but some of Canada's greatest opportunities to save money, cut greenhouse gas emissions and create jobs can be found in slashing energy waste.
 Fully one-third of our Paris emissions commitment could be achieved by improving energy efficiency, which will also make our businesses more competitive internationally and leave more money in consumers' pockets.